Armenia in the Eurovision Song Contest 2017: Final

 The final took place on 24 December 2016.
-The two finalists that qualified from the second semi-final competed and the winner, Artsvik, was selected by the 50/50 combination of votes from a seven-member Panarmenian jury panel with members from the worldwide Armenian diaspora and a public vote.
+The two finalists that qualified from the second semi-final competed and the winner, Artsvik, was selected by the 50/50 combination of votes from a seven-member Panarmenian jury panel with members from the worldwide Armenian diaspora and a public televote.
 Both the jury and viewer vote were awarded based on the percentage of votes each song achieved.
 In addition to the performances of the contestants, the interval acts featured Cypriot 2017 Eurovision entrant Hovig with a mashup of his songs and "Hayi acher", and Armenia 2016 Eurovision entrant Iveta Mukuchyan with "LoveWave" and "Amenic amena".